H.S. teams win top spots in pitch competition

 Hispanic Heritage Month

-Schools across Long Island hosted cultural activities and assemblies in celebration of Hispanic Heritage Month, which was from Sept.
+Schools across Long Island held cultural activities and assemblies in celebration of Hispanic Heritage Month, which was from Sept.
 15 through Oct.
 15.

-In Lynbrook, filmmaker Denise Soler Cox presented her documentary “Being ñ” at North Middle School.
-The film recounts the experiences that she and others had growing up as “Enyes” — her term for first-generation, American-born Latinos with at least one parent from a Spanish-speaking country.
+Patchogue-Medford High School’s Hispanic Heritage Club and Native Language Arts classes hosted the school’s first-ever celebration and welcomed guest speaker Margarita Espada, founder of the Central Islip nonprofit Teatro Yerbabruja.
+Certificates of recognition were presented to Hispanic faculty, parents and students for their service to the school.

-In East Rockaway, sixth-graders learned about the history of Day of the Dead, a Mexican holiday that focuses on remembering deceased loved ones.
+In Amityville, students at Park Avenue Memorial Elementary School learned about the history of sugar skulls, a traditional symbol from the Mexican holiday Day of the Dead.
+They also designed their own using markers, glitter and tissue paper.